|

 a Heinkel He111 bomber.

-July the squadron were detailed to provide close escort
+On 24 July the squadron were detailed to provide close escort

 to a force of RAF Hampden bombers that were to attack

-the German warships Scharnhorst and Gneisnau
+the German warships "Scharnhorst" and

 anchored at Brest Harbour.
 A heavy barrage of flak was

-encountered over the target and ‘Boy’ Marrs was shot
+encountered over the target and "Boy" Marrs was shot

 down in his Spitfire MkII P7881 and killed.
 His body was